Fast Response System

 Fast Response Systems consist of the following components:

 Fast Response Probe (FRP)

 Our Fast Response probe has a maximum recoverable frequency of 4500 Hz and is constructed from stainless steel for durability.
 Unlike conventional high frequency response instrumentation, such as hot-wire anemometry, Fast Response probes do not require frequent recalibration to maintain their accuracy.

 Fast Response Module (FRM)

 Aeroprobe provides a data acquisition system specifically designed for Fast Response probes.
-The rack mount module provides all necessary signal and power conditioning as well as digital input and output triggers for seamless integration into existing data acquisition systems.
+The rack mount module provides all necessary signal and power conditioning, as well as digital input and output triggers for seamless integration into existing data acquisition systems.
 The Fast Response Module includes reference pressure and temperature sensors required for multi-hole probe operation.
 A graphical user interface is provided for simple data acquisition and basic real-time plotting.

 Aerodynamics calibrations define the relationship between the measured probe port pressures and the airspeed and flow direction.
-The probe is placed in a known flow field and rotated to 500 discrete calibration points per calibration Mach number.
+The probe is placed in a known flow field and rotated to thousands of discrete calibration points per calibration Mach number.
 Our calibration wind tunnels are thoroughly characterized free jets, configured to allow continuous flow from 5 m/s to supersonic speeds.